Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 As explained previously, this extra code allows the API to return up to 1,000 results per page.

-Here is how the results of running the request looks like:
+Here is how the results of running the request look like:

 ![Search by tag results](/img/postman/search_by_tag_results.png)

-As you can see on the screenshot above, the results show the first (of several) input, along with a "score", which is the percentage that the model believes this image contains our search term "charlie".
+As you can see on the screenshot above, the results show the first input (of several inputs), along with a "score", which is the percentage that the model believes this image contains our search term "charlie".

 ### d) Delete Inputs